ORNL/VERTEX-CFD/docs/installation.md

 git clone -c feature.manyFiles=true --depth=2 https://github.com/spack/spack.git
 ```

 Next, create a file named `spack-trilinos16.yaml` which should contain the following configuration for Spack.
 Pay special attention to `EDIT` marks locations where edits may need to be made depending on machine.
-Modules already available in your machine can be loaded using the `packages` section.
+Modules already available in your machine can be loaded using the `packages` section at the end of the file.

 ```
 spack: